-1.10 IDP 2021/22 ENVIRONMENTAL ASSESSMENT & RECOMMENDATIONS
+1.10 IDP 2023/24 ENVIRONMENTAL ASSESSMENT & RECOMMENDATIONS

-The Department of Forestry, Fisheries and Environment (DFFE) reviewed their Assessment Tool to focus on the following 7 Key focus areas in which Emthanjeni LM IDP 2021/22 was assessed and the municipality received a score rating of 4 (very good: +65% - 75%):
+The Department of Forestry, Fisheries and Environment (DFFE) reviewed their Assessment Tool to focus on the following 7 Key focus areas in which Emthanjeni LM IDP 2023/24 was assessed and the municipality received a score of 63%; which is an overall improvement of 9.70%.

-- 1. Environmental Situational analysis (Green and Brown issues)
+- 1. Environmental Situational Analysis (Green and Brown issues)

 - 2. Air Quality Management

 - 3. Biodiversity and Conservation

 - 4. Climate Change

 - 5. Integrated Coastal Management (if applicable)

-- 6. Environmental governance & cross cutting issues (EIAs, SEA, EMFs, organisational structure)
+- 6. Environmental governance & cross cutting issues (EIAs, SEA, EMFs, Organizational Structure)

 - 7. Waste Management